jesseleite/caravel/readme.md

 });
 ```
+If you are configuring Caravel as a standalone installation, or you are routing through a subdomain, you might prefer setting a custom route `prefix` in `/config/caravel.php`.

-That's it!
+### That's it!
 You now have a basic working CMS.

 ## Field Configuration